saltastroops/PyAstroSALT/docs/quickstart.md

 ---
 ```

 As we want to modify proposal content, we download it into memory.
 However, the `download_zip` alternatively accepts a file path, in which case the content is saved in a file, which you can import into SALT's [Principal Investigator Proposal Tool](https://astronomers.salt.ac.za/software/pipt/).
-If the file exists alrerady, it will be overwritten.
+If the file exists already, it will be overwritten.

 ### Tweaking the proposal content